Modern Slavery Act 2015

 SLAVERY AND HUMAN TRAFFICKING STATEMENT (“Statement”)

-Denholm is a 5th generation family business that comprises a group of companies operating across four divisions: Shipping; Logistics; Seafoods and Industrial Services.
-Denholm employs over 1,600 people in its operations across the United Kingdom, Ireland, Turkey and the USA.
+Denholm is a 5th generation family business that comprises a group of companies operating across five divisions: Shipping; Logistics; Freight Forwarding; Seafoods and Industrial Services.
+Denholm employs over 1,630 people in its operations across the United Kingdom, Ireland, Turkey and the USA.

 This Statement is made on behalf of the following entities: